andrewratliff/andrewratliff.github.io/_posts/2019-12-28-half-the-sky.md

 the legalization and regulation of commercial sex among consenting adults, so that all parties may benefit from legal protections.
 Another argument is that commercial sex is inherently wrong, and legalization and regulation policies do not actually diminish a parallel, illegal business.
-Ms. WuDunn and Mr. Kristof stress that the debate surrounding prostitution impedes action against forced prostitution.
-The authors also share that while they originally thought that the legalization approach would be helpful, they have come to believe that legalized prostitution does not reduce the numbers of child prostitutes or forced prostitutes.
+The authors share that while they originally thought that the legalization approach would be helpful, they have come to believe that legalized prostitution does not reduce the numbers of child prostitutes or forced prostitutes.
+Ms. WuDunn and Mr. Kristof stress, however, that the debate surrounding prostitution impedes action against forced prostitution.

 To further complicate the discussion around forced prostitution, is the reality that the difference between willing prostitution and forced prostitution is not